 If you prefer more traditional methods, you can always file manually.
 Many small business owners can simply attach the Schedule C to their personal returns, or use Form 1120 if their businesses are corporations.
 For help finding the right forms for your small business, search “choose your business structure” at the Small Business Administration website.

 Fortunately, business owners are allowed to deduct a range of expenses, including qualifying meals and entertainment, certain travel costs, and a portion of startup expenses – as well as virtually anything else required to run your operation.
 Check the IRS website or ask your CPA for information on specific deductions.

 If you take the home office deduction, you must use your space regularly and exclusively for business.
 Check out IRS Publication 587 for more information.
-This year, an easier method of determining the home office deduction is available – simply deduct $5 per square foot of your home office space (capped at 300 square feet).
+This year, an easier method of determining the home office deduction is available – simply deduct five-dollars per square foot of your home office space (capped at 300 square feet).
 You might actually be able to get a larger deduction by computing it manually, though.

-3. File for an Extension if Necessary
+3. File for an Extension If Necessary

 Just like you can file for a personal tax return extension, many businesses are eligible for one, as well.
 Generally it involves completing Form 7004, and requires you to send in a payment, estimating what you owe.
 Failing to do so can incur interest and penalty charges.
 If your business is classified as a corporation and your tax year ended on December 31, the deadline for an extension has already passed – but keep it on your radar for next year.

 4. Consult a Professional

 The right professional can save you major headaches if you’re flummoxed by your tax situation or are new to filing a business return.
 Search the AICPA website for finance professionals well-versed in small business taxes or reach out to your colleagues for recommendations.
 You already know that saving money is key to small business success, but knowing when and where to invest it is essential, as well.